PDGGK/LLM-Research-Internship-2025/Internship_Log_Week1_Dec2_to_Dec11.md

 **Reflections**

+Two deep insights today:

+**On Paper Reading:** AI-assisted paper reading is a double-edged sword.
+It definitely accelerates comprehension, but if the AI's interpretation is wrong (hallucination), you might waste a lot of time going in the wrong direction.
+Core technical details still need to be carefully extracted from the original paper—you can't completely rely on AI summaries.
-This experience made me think a lot.
-As an intern, why was I able to solve a problem that a full-time employee couldn't?

-First, I think I'm better at using AI.
-I continued the methodology I learned from my previous internship: have AI analyze problems step by step, rather than throwing it one big problem.
+**On Helping Colleague Debug:** As an intern, why was I able to solve a problem that a full-time employee couldn't?
+First, I think I'm better at using AI—having AI analyze problems step by step, rather than throwing it one big problem.
 First have AI read and understand the code architecture, then have it write test cases for specific functions, finally narrow down the problem range based on test results.

-Second is mindset.
-Often it's not about how hard the problem is, but whether you have the patience to troubleshoot step by step.
+Second is mindset—often it's not about how hard the problem is, but whether you have the patience to troubleshoot step by step.

 ---